EnterpriseTrainingCenter/Windows-Server/Instructions/Practices/Create-a-security-baseline-using-OSConfig.md

 ## Task

-On VN1-SRV5, apply a the security baseline for member servers using OSConfig.
+On VN1-SRV5, apply the security baseline for member servers using OSConfig.
 Check the compliance, verify the status of drift control, disable drift control and remove the security baseline.

 ## Instructions